-The programme will form an integral part of the following Honours degree programmes delivered within the Cardiff School of Health Sciences.
+The programme will form an integral part of the following Honours degree programmes delivered within the Cardiff School of Sport & Health Sciences.
 Undertaking the foundation year will mean that the relevant full-time honours degree will take one extra year to complete.
 The foundation year will act as a year 0 and students wishing to undertake the foundation will apply for the relevant degree programme, using the relevant UCAS code for that programme and apply for entry point 0 on the UCAS website.

 BSc (Hons) Biomedical Science